kpoppel/homeassistant-novafos/custom_components/novafos/addons/README.md

 4. Press "load unpacked"/"indlæs upakket" and browser to the directory `ha-novafos-token`.
 Press the okay button.
 5. The extension now loads into the browser.

-**Setup the add-on (one-time)**
+### Setup the add-on (one-time)

+1. In Home Assistant go to https://homeassistant.local/profile/security, find the long lived token section and create a new token.  you can call it "novafos-chrome" or whatever you like.
+Save the value, you will only see it once.
+1. Press F12 and find the tab with the extension.
-1. Enter your https URL for your home assistant installation.
+2. Enter your https URL for your home assistant installation.
 NOTE: If you are not accessing HA using https, this add-on will not work because calling http URLs from secure places is never ever a good idea, and Chrome blocks it.
-2. Press F12 and find the tab with the extension.
-3. Setup the URL to your HA installation using HTTPS

-Use the add-on like so:

-1. Browse to https://novafos.dk and login as you normally would.
-I strongly recommend using a pasword manager like Bitwarden to login faster.
-2. Press F12 and find the tab with the add-on
-3. Refresh the page (CTRL-R) and your token should appear.
-4.
+3. Input your long lived Home Assistant token in the appropriate field.

+The values are saved in your browser local storage.

+Setup complete.

+### Extras
+If you want to play around, you can inspect the scraped token and get a 'curl' command line to copy into a prompt to see what happens.
+This is great if you cannot get it to work.

 ## novafos-login